MacLemon/CongressChecklist/README.md

 - Apple certified SIM eject tool™ (aka bent paperclip) to swap SIM cards
 - Smart Watches
     - Charging cable or docking station required to charge
-- a portable battery pack (aka powerbank) so you can charge on the go.
-(And the necessary cable to recharge that battery pack overnight.)
 - WiFi router/firewall (to connect to the hotel Wifi/network)
-- photo camera (but please remember to ask if it is ok to take a picture BEFORE taking the picture)
-	- batteries
-	- charger
-	- memory cards (CF, SD, SDHC, xD, memory stick, etc.)
-		- freshly formatted
-	- card reader to import pictures (if your laptop doesn't have a matching built-in card reader)
-	- camera bag
-	- camera strap
-	- lenses with lens caps
-	- lens cleaning cloth
-	- most Android phones
-		- USB-micro USB cable
-  - DECT phones
-      - Charging cradle (with power brick if required)
 - A portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.)

 #### Wireless and HF